artingu/pocketacid/README.md

-# cz303
+# corrode

-cz303 is a self-contained music studio designed for use with game controllers and cheap, handheld Linux-based game consoles like the [R36S](https://handhelds.wiki/R36S_Handheld_Wiki).
+corrode is a self-contained music studio designed for use with game controllers and cheap, handheld Linux-based game consoles like the [R36S](https://handhelds.wiki/R36S_Handheld_Wiki).
 It's designed for live use, with quick access to synthesizer parameters via joysticks, muting using button combinations and pattern queuing.